What Is Matsyasana Yoga (Fish Pose) & How To Do It? A Comprehensive Guide to Benefits, Steps, and Precautions

 • Practitioners who have spinal problems or injuries should adjust the pose or stay away from it completely.

-How to do Matsyasana Yoga (Fish Pose) - Step by step process
+How to do Matsyasana Yoga (Fish Pose) - Step-by-step process

-1. Lie on your back
+1. Lie on your back with your feet on the floor and knees bent

 6. Lift the thighs and knees off the floor and forcefully press the toes into the ground to deepen the stretch.